 Knowing how common it is, my guess is that you have some degree of musculoskeletal pain right now.
 And if you don’t, you probably will eventually, since you’re likely slouching forward as you read this.
 Now sit up straight before the pain sneaks further into your neck!

 Anyway, you’re in pain and looking for a quick and/or relaxing treatment.
 But the massage therapists are fully booked for the day, and you’re not crazy about the sudden movements of chiropractic adjustments.
 That’s when I show up to tell you that not all physiotherapy modalities are abrupt and crackly!

 Are you familiar with ultrasound therapy?
 It’s a procedure, often used by chiropractors and physical therapists, that uses sound waves to promote tissue healing and circulation.
 While the benefits have been accepted since the 1950’s, how exactly does ultrasound therapy work?
 And what conditions is it shown to effectively treat?

 This is an ultrasound machine.

-The heat created by vibrations will relax the injured tissue and send blood flow to the area, which will in turn relieve pain and speed up recovery.
+The heat created by vibrations will relax the injured tissue and send blood flowing to the area, which will in turn relieve pain and speed up recovery.